cvlab-tohoku/Dense-CoAttention-Network/README.md

 + Numpy 1.13.3
 + Pytorch 0.3.1
 + Torchtext (for Pytorch 0.3)
++ Tensorflow (if you want to use tensorboard visualization)

 ## Training from Scratch
 The dataset can be downloaded from: [http://visualqa.org/](http://visualqa.org/).